 Onam is a harvest festival celebrated in the state of Kerala.
 While the festival in itself is colorful, with people reveling in the spirit of the harvest season, the highlight of the festival is Puli Kali.
 It is a traditional folk dance where people dressed as tigers and hunters in bright yellow costumes dance to drum beats.
 Watching them perform is a marvelous experience.

 The enchanting hills of Munnar have an elephant camp as well, known as Munnar Carmelgiri Elephant Park.
 Take an elephant safari in this elephant park, which is a great experience for kids as well as adults.
 Elephant safaris of upto 1 hour can be had here, and you can even feed or bathe the elephants if you life.
-Don’t worry, the elephants are tamed.
+Don’t be scared though, as the elephants are tamed.

 Looking to go on a discovery of real India?
 Consider a train journey, but not of the first class kind.
 Travel with the people of “other India” and get to know about varied cultures, traditions and stories from the far-off land.
 While a lot is said about hygiene and service of Indian railways, a train journey can prove to be really exciting, as you get to make new friends along the way.

-Now, you may fantasize about driving the Ferrari or the Lamborghini, but for once, slow down the pace of your life and consider taking a bullock cart ride.
+Now, you may fantasize about driving the Ferrari or the Lamborghini, or you may actually drive one, but for this you will have to slow down the pace of your life while you consider taking a bullock cart ride.
 You can choose to make your way through lush fields or even take a bullock cart ride on the highway.
 Such are the colors of India.
 There is so much to do here.

 Consider taking a tour of the villages of India and try your hand at pottery making.
 Taking clay and seeing it take interesting shapes right before your eyes has a rustic appeal which is sure to give you happiness.